-Module M1061: Meas ure Theory and Stochastics Courses Title Measure Theory and Stochastics (L Measure Theory and Stochastics (L Typ Lecture Recitation Section (small) Hrs/wk 3 1 CP 4 2 Module Responsible Admission Requirements Recommended Previous Knowledge Mathematical Stochastics Educational Objectives After taking part successfully, students have re eached the following learning results Professional Competence Knowledge discrete time, convergence of probabi appropriate examples. in Stochastics auch as general densities, lity measures and integral transformations.
-It is between these concepts.
-They are capable roduce them.
-They are able to explain them using Skills of solving them by applying established • Students are able to discover and verify stics with the help of the concepts studied in methods. further logical connections between the cond develop and execute a suitable approach, cepts studied in the course.
-Personal Competence Social Competence nams.
-They are capable to use mathematics a or concepts according to the needs of their co the understanding of their peers.
-Autonomy precisely and know where to get help in understanding of complex concepts on their solving them. rsistence to be able to work for longer perio Workload in Hours Independent Study Time 124, Study Time in Lo ecture 56 Credit points - Course achievement Examination Oral exam Examination duration and scale 30 min Assignment for the Following Curricula Technomathematics: Specialisation I. Mathem atics: Elective Compulsory
+Module M1061: Meas ure Theory and Stochastics Courses Title Measure Theory and Stochastics (L Measure Theory and Stochastics (L Typ Lecture Recitation Section (small) Hrs/wk 3 1 CP 4 2 Module Responsible recitation Section (Sman) Admission Requirements Recommended Previous Knowledge Mathematical Stochastics Educational Objectives After taking part successfully, students have rea ached the following learning results Professional Competence Knowledge Students can describe basic concepts if discrete time, convergence of probability appropriate examples.
+Students can discuss logical connections the help of examples.
+They know proof strategies and can repro- between these concepts.
+They are capab .
+They are able to explain them using Skills Students can model problems in Stochast of solving them by applying established n Students are able to discover and verify f For a given problem, the students can results. nethods. urther logical connections between the con cepts studied in the e course.
+Personal Competence Social Competence Students are able to work together in tea In doing so, they can communicate new design examples to check and deepen the concepts according to the needs of their co Autonomy Students are capable of checking their u precisely and know where to get help in s Students have developed sufficient pers problems solving them.
+Workload in Hours Independent Study Time 124, Study Time in Lec ture 56 Credit points Course achievement Examination Oral exam Examination duration and scale 30 min Assignment for the Following Curricula Technomathematics: Specialisation I. Mathemat ics: Elective Compulsory